 Blood sugar is fuel for the body's organs and functions.

-But having high blood sugar doesn't provide a boost in energy.
+But, having high blood sugar does not provide a boost in energy.

-In fact, it's often the opposite, because the body's cells can't access the blood sugar for energy.
+In fact, the opposite often happens, because the body's cells cannot access the blood sugar for energy.

 How does this feel?